UTexas

 Restricted to students in the Semester in Los Angeles Program.
 Practical work experience related to the study of film, television, radio, or other media.
 Students must make their own arrangements to secure relevant internships.
 For 350L, an average of 10 hours of work a week, for a total of at least 150 hours a semester or summer term; for 650L, an average of 20 hours of work a week, for a total of at least 300 hours a semester or summer term.
 Communication 350L, 650L and Radio-Television-Film 350L, 650L may not both be counted.
 Offered on the pass/fail basis only.
 Prerequisite: Upper-division standing

 Restricted to students in the Semester in New York Program.
 Internships to be arranged by student and approved by instructor.
-An average of 20 hours of work a week, for a total of at least 300 hours a semester or summer term.
+For 350N, an average of 10 hours of work a week, for a total of at least 150 hours a semester or summer term; for 650N, an average of 20 hours of work a week, for a total of at least 300 hours a semester or summer term.
 Offered on the pass/fail basis only.
 Prerequisite: Upper-division standing.

 RTF 352.
 Global Media and Area Studies.